moinwiki/moin/docs/admin/configure.rst

 4. a `#` character defines a comment in your config.
 This line, as well as all other following lines with Config settings, is indented by 4 blanks, because Python defines blocks by indentation.
-5. define a Config attribute called `sometext` with value u'your value' whereby the `u'...'` means that this is a unicode string.
+5. define a Config attribute called `sometext` with value 'your value'.
 6. define a Config attribute called `somelist` with value [1, 2, 3]; this is a list with the numbers 1, 2 and 3 as its elements.
 7. empty line, for better readability